Lumia-Xiao/Lumia-Xiao.github.io/_teaching/AY25 EE6514 Special Topics in Clean Energy System Design.md

 date: 2025-07-10
 location: "Singapore"
 ---
-This course, co-taught by Dr. Xiao Ziheng and Prof. Yang Yun, provides a comprehensive introduction to power electronics, covering semiconductor devices, power converter circuits, and their applications in renewable energy systems.
-It progresses from fundamental topics such as diodes, thyristors, and basic DC–DC converters to advanced power converters, inverters, and system-level design considerations.
-Emphasis is placed on device selection, protection against thermal stress and excessive di/dt and dv/dt, as well as the role of passive components and magnetics.
-Through structured lectures, two quizzes, and integrated revision, the course equips students with both theoretical understanding and practical insight into modern power electronic systems for energy and power applications.
+This course, co-taught by Prof. Tang Yi and Dr. Xiao Ziheng, provides a comprehensive, simulation-driven introduction to clean energy power electronic systems using PLECS simulation software.
+It progresses from fundamental modeling of solar cells and basic DC-DC converters to advanced simulation of three-phase inverters and complete renewable energy systems.
+Each lecture integrates theoretical concepts with hands-on simulation exercises, emphasizing practical modeling techniques, parameter selection, and performance validation through simulation.
+Students will develop expertise in using PLECS for maximum power point tracking implementation, converter control loop design, frequency domain analysis via Bode plots, grid synchronization algorithms, and system-level integration of PV-wind-storage hybrid systems.
+Through this simulation-focused approach, the course equips students with practical skills to design, analyze, and optimize power electronic systems for modern clean energy applications.

-Education
+Syllabus
 ======
 * Lecture 1 (Prof. Tang Yi): Introduction to Clean Energy Systems and PLECS
 * Lecture 2 (Prof. Tang Yi): Solar Cell Model